Followers

 Banned by The Friends

 In June 1783, William Darragh died.
-The Society of Friends was not so friendly when rumors of the Darragh family’s role began to circulate.
+The Society of Friends was not so friendly when rumors of the Darragh family’s role began circulating.
 The Friends expelled Lydia later that year.
 Her oldest son John had already been expelled in 1781.
-In 1786, Lydia moved from South second Street into a new house and with her children ran a store there until her death in 1789.
-She was laid to rest with other family members in a Quaker cemetery not far from where she lived out her post-wat life.
+In 1786, Lydia moved from South Second Street into a new house and, with her children, ran a store there until her death in 1789.
+She was laid to rest with other family members in a Quaker cemetery not far from where she lived out her post-war life.

 Lydia returned to a "normal" life after